HarshadNarayane/Gridx/How-to-Create-a-Gridx-whose-Height-is-Determined-by-Its-Row-Count.md

-Usually, Gridx has a user-defined fixed height, and a virtical scroll bar will occur when the rows overflow the body.
+Usually, Gridx has a user-defined fixed height, and a vertical scroll bar will be shown when the number of rows overflow the body.

-But sometimes, it is more desired that the grid show every row directly, without the scrollbar.
+But sometimes, it is desirable that the grid show every row directly, without the scrollbar.
 Now you need a Gridx property called `autoHeight`:

 	var grid = new Grid({
 		......